-Transhumanism, moreover, conceives eternal life in terms of infinite duration.
-Christianity, in contrast, understands it not simply as a long duration of chronological time but as a qualitatively superior form of existence ('resurrection life') and flourishing.42 and technology.
-The transhuman body is a human project to be completed, whereas Christians looks forward to receiving, as a gift, an imperishable, resurrected, spiritual body, the preview of which is the resurrected Jesus, who heralds the fate that awaits the entire cosmos.
 All resurrections are not, therefore, created equal.
 And even setting aside both the technical challenges of mind uploading or whole-person emulations, and the confused philosophical beliefs about the relationship between brain and mind, personal identity and its physical correlates, at the heart of the issue is a stunted vision of the human person that is rightly challenged not only by religious but also by scientific anthropologies.
 In short, technological resurrections of all descriptions are bound to fail because the human is a far more complex creature than materialist and transhumanist anthropologies presuppose (and there is often an overlap between the two).

-Transhumanism, as noted above, either has no place for the natural body or seeks to radically alter it through the application of science of the human being as enmeshed and entangled, via the body, with all other living things.
+We have already seen that the human person is far more than a self-contained, self-possessed, atomized entity that can be reduced - without loss - to its brain or, indeed, any other constituent biological parts or systems.
+Rather, multiple scientific disciplines, including neuroscience, inter-personal neurobiology, and embodied cognition, converge on a vision of the human being as enmeshed and entangled, via the body, with all other living things.
 Taking this non-atomised view further, human identity cannot therefore even be understood in beyond-physical terms at the level of the individual human being.
-Rather, evolutionary history reveals "the entanglement between human beings and other creatures that persists in current multispecies relationships."43
+Rather, evolutionary history reveals "the entanglement between human beings and other creatures that persists in current multispecies relationships."